mli/new-docs/python/guide/packages/gluon/trainer.md

 While optimization and optimizers play a significant role in deep learning model training, there are still other important components to model training.
 Here are a few suggestions about where to look next.

-* The [optimizer API](http://beta.mxnet.io/api/gluon-related/mxnet.optimizer.html) and [guide](http://beta.mxnet.io/guide/packages/optimizer/optimizer.html) have information about all the different optimizers implemented in MXNet and their update steps.
+* The [Optimizer API](http://beta.mxnet.io/api/gluon-related/mxnet.optimizer.html) and [guide](http://beta.mxnet.io/guide/packages/optimizer/optimizer.html) have information about all the different optimizers implemented in MXNet and their update steps.
+The [Dive into Deep Learning](http://en.diveintodeeplearning.org/chapter_optimization/index.html) book also has a chapter dedicated to optimization methods and explains various key optimizers in great detail.

 - Take a look at the [guide to parameter initialization](http://beta.mxnet.io/guide/packages/gluon/init.html) in MXNet to learn about what initialization schemes are already implemented, and how to implement your custom initialization schemes.
 - Also check out this  [guide on parameter management](http://beta.mxnet.io/guide/packages/gluon/parameters.html) to learn about how to manage model parameters in gluon.